ibm-cloud-docs/Cloudant/api/authorization.md

 All the permissions that were previously assigned to the API key for it to work with that database are then removed.

 ### To remove an API key by using the Dashboard
+{: #to-remove-an-api-key-by-using-the-dashboard}

-1. Click `Databases` -> `Permissions`.
+1. Click `Databases` > `Permissions`.
 2. Hover over the API key you would like to delete.
 3. Click the '`X`' that appears when you hover over the API key.

 ### To remove an API key by using the {{site.data.keyword.cloudant_short_notm}} API
+{: #to-remove-an-api-key-by-using-the-cloudant-nosql-db-api}

 Use the [modifying permissions](#modifying-permissions) technique to remove the API key from the list of users with access permission.

 This technique works because an API key is similar to a user, and is granted access permissions.
-By removing the API key from the list of users that have access permissions, the effect is to remove the API key from the list of 'users' that have access to the database.
+By removing the API key from the list of users that have access permissions, you remove the API key from the list of 'users' that have access to the database.

 To remove the API key,
 send an HTTP `PUT` request to the same `_security` API endpoint you used to [create the API key](#creating-api-keys).